microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 to abstract away the activation technology and simplify this process for developers for all supported downlevel OS SKUs.

-**Notification Composition**: There are well known gaps in the Windows SDK today in the area of composing the Notification content via Xml schema.
-The Windows Toolkit gets around this limitation by providing a well-defined object model to compose payloads but all developers don't use the Toolkit.
-We have a plan to build a Windows Toolkit like NotificationBuilder model in the near future for WinAppSdk.

 # Description

-At a high level, we need to provide a way for all Win32 applications to display app notifications irrespective of their app type.
+This API enables all Win32 applications to display app notifications irrespective of their app type.
 This includes unpackaged apps and packaged win32 (MSIX Desktop Bridge, MSIX Win32App, Sparse Signed Packages).
 Moreover, all scenarios should adhere to OS resource management policies like Power Saver, Network Attribution (amount of data an app uses), enterprise